YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the call-name invoked by the C program does not have a corresponding entry in the call-in table specified by ydb_ci environment variable.

 Action: Add an entry to the call-in table for the call-name.
-Refer to the `External Calls chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#external-calls>`_.
+Refer to the `External Calls section in the Programmer's Guide <../ProgrammersGuide/langfeat.html#ext-calls>`_.

 -----------------------
 CIPARTYPE